-The quality statements largely comprise evidence-based statements that describe goodquality care.
-Where there was a lack of evidence, the statements' development were informed by expert opinion, which was arrived at by consensus.
-The statements are intended to function as the evidence base for quality-improvement activities.
+The statements comprise evidence-based statements that describe good-quality care and are reflective of global best practice.
+Where there was a lack of evidence, the statements' development was informed by expert opinion, which was arrived at by consensus.

+While it is acknowledged that the resources and protocols of individual centres may differ, the statements are intended to outline best practice and function as the evidence base for quality-improvement activities.